 The click adjustable is the most commonly used torque wrench.
 These torque wrenches offer very high accuracy.
 When the dialed in torque is reached, the wrench makes a clicking sound and moves past a pivot point slightly, indicating the proper torque.

-Click Adjustable 3/8″ drive Torque Wrench – Buy on Amazon
+Click Adjustable 3/8″ drive Torque Wrench – Check Current Price

-Click Adjustable 1/2″ drive Torque Wrench – Buy on Amazon – (FYI, this is the wrench I have and recommend)
+Click Adjustable 1/2″ drive Torque Wrench – Check Current Price – (FYI, this is the wrench I have, use, and recommend)

 Beam Torque Wrench